 - Nationalist leaders argued that if administrative convenience was the reason, the partition could have been affected on linguistic lines rather than divide ‘Bengal’ into east and west.

-- Many Muslims in the eastern side supported the partition citing lack of or slower development in the eastern side.
-They also perceived a Hindu dominance in the province.
+- Many Muslims on the eastern side supported the partition citing a lack of or slower development on the eastern side.
+They also perceived Hindu dominance in the province.
 Most of the educational institutes were centred on Calcutta and eastern Bengal was lagging in this regard.
 Curzon also promised to set up more educational institutes in Dacca and this move was welcomed by many.
 Calcutta also had a large share of the factories and mills in Bengal, whereas most of the raw material came from the eastern side.

 - Nationalist leaders responded vociferously against the partition which they knew was to weaken the growing freedom movement in the country, which had Calcutta as its nucleus.